 audacious -2 would start a second instance (which would store its own settings in, say,

 audtool -2 <command> would control it remotely.
 It would actually be fairly simple to implement.

 This approach might not have any advantage for your particular needs, but I think it's more generic and could be useful in other scenarios as well.
 For example, some time ago we had another user, also running sound for a theater, who wanted to run a playlist of background music in one instance, while at the same time playing individual sound effects from a playlist in another instance (using the "No Playlist Advance" setting).

-#4 Updated by Chris Laurie almost 2 years ago
+#4 Updated by Chris Laurie over 5 years ago

 I can totally see the value of this, If the 2 instances are feeding separate sound outputs.
 In my case the sound is output on the same device.
 So the only one should play at a time.

 I suggest being able to enable a plug-in through the command line is a very useful functionality anyway, for many other uses, not only my own.